 Client names blurred.

-If your app is not live within 14 days of starting, you get every dollar back.
+If your first build is not ready in 7 days, you get every dollar back.

 No forms, no arguing.
 I refund you and we part as friends.